DEFINITIONS OF TERMS

 This non-metallic substrate is a new and exciting development in the flexible packaging industry.
 First, it enables the elimination of metal foils such as AL and VMPET from the packaging.
 Secondly, it enables the bag to be partly transparent, while maintaining high barrier properties.

-Generic term for the layers the laminate is composed of.
+The generic term for the layers of which the laminate is composed.
 A wide range of materials can be used, such as AL, LLDPE, Natural Kraft, PE, PET, VMPET, and Vinyl.
 The choice of material depends on the use of the final laminate.

 Polyvinyl chloride, another name for PVC.
 This strong clear material is used as the outer substrate on some coffee bags.
 It presents well, has excellent elongation and tear strength properties, and is used on coffee bags, where appearance is more important than price.

 Metallized PET.
-This material consists of PET, which has been metallized with aluminum.
-It serves as a light and oxygen barrier, and is often used instead of aluminum.
-It has a slightly more smooth appearance than Aluminum; however, it is slightly less efficient as a light/oxygen barrier.
-It is however cheaper and more environmentally friendly.
+This material consists of PET, which has been metallized with aluminium.
+It serves as a light and oxygen barrier and is often used instead of aluminium.
+It has a slightly more smooth appearance than Aluminium; however, it is slightly less efficient as a light/oxygen barrier.
+It is, however, cheaper and more environmentally friendly.

 A degassing valve that is used for the release of CO2 and retention of oxygen.
-After the roasting of coffee beans normally during a period of 2 weeks CO2 is naturally realized.
+After the roasting of coffee beans, normally during a period of 2 weeks, CO2 is naturally realised.
 In order to allow the CO2 to be released, whilst retaining oxygen, which maintains the freshness of the coffee, a one-way valve is required.
 The Wico-valve is regarded as one of the market leaders within this industry.